 Any treatment which acts on rapidly dividing cancer cells can also affect other rapidly dividing cells such as hair follicles (roots).
 Talk to your doctors and nurses before treatment starts about whether you are likely to lose your hair, and if so, the level of hair loss to be expected.

 Learn more about:

 Chemotherapy is the use of drugs to reduce or stop the abnormal growth of cancer cells.
-Not all of them cause hair loss.
-Chemotherapy drugs are usually given in cycles (sometimes weekly or every two or three weeks) and the amount of hair loss depends on the type of drug, the dose and the timing of treatment.
+Depending on what type of chemotherapy you receive you may experience complete hair loss, hair thinning or no impact on your hair at all.
+Chemotherapy drugs are usually given in cycles and the amount of hair loss depends on the type of drug, the dose and the timing of treatment.

 Hair will only fall out in the area of the body being treated.
 For example, if you are having radiation therapy to your head you will probably lose some hair from your scalp.
 If the area being treated includes an armpit or your chest, then it is only hair in these regions that is likely to fall out.